 When we partake of the divine nature, we become useful and productive in the noble things of eternal importance.
-Peter begins telling us how to partake with this blessing: “May more and more grace and peace be granted to you in a full knowledge of God and of Jesus our Lord.”
-“His divine power has given us all things that are needful for life and godliness.”
+Peter tells us how to see that.

 The faith God gives us is active in our hearts and lives and it grows with use.
 The more we grow up in Messiah the better we work.
 We are created in Messiah to be to the praise of His glory.
 Paul wrote: “My God will supply every need of yours according to his riches in glory in Messiah Yeshua.
 Now to our God and Father be the glory forever and ever!
 Amen” (Philippians 4:19-20).
 WMB

-We glorify God in our body.
+When we partake of of the divine nature, we glorify God in our body.
 Our life and godliness in Messiah is what we share in the body of Messiah according to the working of each part.
 Outsiders observe what we share and some want to become part of it.
+They do on their day of visitation.
 That’s the main way the early church grew.

 Our Lord Yeshua the Messiah came to this earth.
 He preached the kingdom for 3 years, then went to the cross as the perfect sacrifice to God our Father for our sins.
 On the third day, He rose from the dead.
 He preached the kingdom for 40 more days, then ascended into heaven and was seated at the right hand of God.
 He must reign as king until the last enemy, death, is conquered.
 Then comes the resurrection of our bodies and we will live, God with us, in the new heaven and new earth, eternally.